-Asking for help is sometimes hard.
+Still, asking for help can be difficult.
 It’s even harder when what we need assistance with has the potential to impact our career or career growth.
-And, when the task includes inviting colleagues, co-workers, supervisors, board members, and other VIPs, handing over responsibilities and oversight can be remarkably difficult.
-This is why finding professionals and experts you can trust is so vital, especially for corporate events.
+Still, when the task includes inviting colleagues, co-workers, supervisors, board members, and other VIPs, handing over responsibilities and oversight can be remarkably difficult.
+But when you find the right professionals and experts, trust replaces stress, allowing you to focus on creating the best event possible.

 - What Does a Corporate Event Planner Do?